yapsterapp/a-frame/README.md

 [![cljdoc badge](https://cljdoc.org/badge/com.github.yapsterapp/a-frame)](https://cljdoc.org/d/com.github.yapsterapp/a-frame)

 A-frame started life as a port of the [re-frame](https://github.com/day8/re-frame) event and effect handling machinery to the async domain.

 It has evolved to become even more data-driven, and to give greater control over event processing.

-Logging and debugging are extremely transparent and, because every stage of event-processing is data-driven, it's easy to split different parts of the process over different execution environments - e.g. different Kafka Streams apps.
+It is being used for varied back-end event-processing tasks, including a business game engine and vanilla API handling.

 ## why?

-Everyone tells you to keep your side-effecting code minimal and and away from your pure code.
+They tell you to keep your side-effecting code minimal and away from your pure code.
 A-frame helps you to do it.
-It's not as posh as a freer monad based thing, but it is extremely data-driven, easy to understand, and easy to observe.
+It's not as posh as a freer monad based effects thingy, but it's very data-driven, has an easy to understand model, and is easy to observe.

 ## simple data